askmrsinh/akka-chordsim/README.md

 In the recursive style, each intermediate node forwards a request to the next node until it reaches the successor.
 This projects take iterative approach.

-The main relavent actor roles in the our Akka cluster system are
+The main relavent actor roles in the our Akka Cluster (https://doc.akka.io/docs/akka/current/cluster-usage.html) system are:
 - Front End Nodes (`front-end-$n`): simulates submission of workloads to the chord ring and consumes results
 - Worker Nodes (`worker-$n`): represents nodes in a chord ring which are responsible for serving the incoming requests.